caretcaret/concourses/README.md

 You should end up with a folder `processed` with a bunch of `.json` files.
 If there are any errors, you may review them in `pipeline.log`.

 ## Running the website
+Install MongoDB.
+This will vary depending on your development environment.

 Install the necessary packages with `make install-site`.

 If you haven't already, unpack the course data with `make unpack-processed`.